nelson-lang/nelson-gitbook/en/elementary_functions/isequaln.md

 # isequaln

-Return true if all arguments x1, x2, … , xn are equal (same type, same dimensions, same values or NaNs).
+Return true if all arguments x1, x2, ... , xn are equal (same dimensions, same values or NaNs).

 ## Syntax